Adithyan-Defender/claude-ai-re-client/README.md

 All requests are processed by Claude.ai's official backend and are fully tied to the user's account.
 Works with free-tier accounts, but standard limits and usage restrictions still apply.

-> **Tip**: If you hit rate limits on one account, you can use multiple free-tier accounts and switch credentials with `--auto-fetch`.

 This project is intended for **protocol analysis and security research**, not for circumventing platform controls.

 ---